 Lung cancer is the number one cancer killer in the U.S., but in the last few years, there has been tremendous hope and progress in finding new treatments.
+The American Lung Association advocates for much-needed resources and policies for the fight against lung cancer at federal, state and local levels.
 Help us continue to give new hope to Americans who are facing lung cancer.
-The American Lung Association advocates for much-needed resources and policies for the fight against lung cancer at federal, state and local levels.
-Your voice matters.
-Join us in raising much-needed awareness and funding for lung cancer.

 Critical Need for Lung Cancer Research Funding

 Research is the key to better early detection, improved treatments, longer survival and new hope for those facing lung cancer.

 The good news is lung cancer research funding at the National Institutes of Health (NIH) is growing.
 Congress has markedly increased NIH's budget for cancer research.